Chatham-Immersive-Media-Lab/fossil-vr/content/_index.md

 We focus on visualizing fossil footprint sites from Okote Member deposits near Ileret and Koobi Fora, Kenya, where there exist high concentrations of hominin footprint sites.

 Direct interaction with these models in VR may provide more intuitive insights and understandings of the movement of fossil hominins and the animals that co-existed on their landscapes

+---
+This project was funded by The Chatham University 2022 Summer Undergraduate Research Program, with continued work funded by department work-study internships.

+A version of this project, *Bringing the past to the future: Experiencing fossil footprint sites through virtual reality*, was accepted to the [92nd Annual Meeting of the American Association of Biological Anthropologists](https://bioanth.org/meetings-and-webinars/annual-meeting-2023/) undergraduate research symposium.

+Student Researchers:
+- Benjamin Brown
+- Korbin Nevius

+Faculty Advisors:
+- Kevin Hatala
+- Hugh "Hunter" Dyar IV